How to Book Your Antenatal Care

 Obstetrician

 A doctor who specialises in pregnancy and childbirth.
 You may see an obstetrician or another qualified doctor who is trained in obstetrics.
 Obstetricians are likely to be heavily involved if there is a problem with your pregnancy or birth but, if everything is fine, the chances are you may not need to see one.
-To find out more about the range of tests you’ll be offered during your pregnancy, including blood tests and ultrasound baby scans click here.

 Pregnancy week-by-week